Ricochet (dog): Film

-Ricochet will also be featured in an IMAX film that is being produced by Daniel Ferguson about "super hero" dogs.
-It is expected to be released in 2017.
+Ricochet was featured in an IMAX film produced by Daniel Ferguson about "super hero" dogs, released in 2017.

 Notoriety

 Ricochet's surfing was featured on the Jumbo Tron in Times Square three times.
 She was also on the Jumbo Tron on the Las Vegas strip.

-She appeared on two billboards.
+Ricochet appeared on two billboards.
 Once with three other surf dogs.
 And another time with a goat.

 Ricochet threw out the first pitch at a San Diego Padres game in August 2013.

 Ricochet appeared in two music videos, "Seven wonders of the world" produced by the Make A Film Foundation and "San Diego Dogs" which is a parody of California Girls by Katy Perry produced by Surf's Up Studios.

 Recognition

-Ricochet has won many surf dog contests, fundraising and top dog awards These are just a few:
+Ricochet won many surf dog contests, fundraising and top dog awards.
+These are just a few: